 “My mom has always told us to do what we love.”

 On a flight to visit family in upstate New York the summer before his freshman year of high school, a strange thirst overwhelmed Clifford.
 He had to urinate constantly, too.
 A few days later his uncle took him in for tests, which revealed Clifford had T1D.
 The first year of high school would be stressful enough, but now he had the added pressure of checking his blood sugar throughout the day and worrying if at any moment he might collapse in front of everyone.
 At lunch he’d find empty classrooms and crawl under desks to inject insulin.
 It was easier to hide than to explain to other teenagers what he was doing.
 He didn’t realize it at the time, but at least two other classmates were doing the exact same thing.

-Every day he thought, “There has to be a better way to deal with type-one diabetes.”
+Every day he thought, “There has to be a better way to deal with Type 1 diabetes.”